yqian108/Inference-of-Kronecker-Graph/README.md

-# Inference-of-Kronecker-Graph
+# Analysis and Approximate Inference of Large Random Kronecker Graph
-This repository contains code to reproduces the results in the paper "*Analysis and Approximate Inference of Large Random Kronecker Graph*".
+This repository contains code to reproduces the numerical results in the paper "*Analysis and Approximate Inference of Large Random Kronecker Graph*".

 ## About the code
-* `code_Analysis_and_Approximate_Inference` contains
+* The repository `/code_Analysis_and_Approximate_Inference` contains
   * **theorem.m**: test for Theorem C.1
   * **proposition.m**: test for Proposition 3.1, 3.4
   * **corolarry.m**: test for corolarry C.3